cloud66/help-old/_posts/stack-features/2013-09-26-vertical-scaling.md

 ---
 layout: post
 template: two-col
-title:  "Scaling Vertically"
+title:  "Scaling vertically"
+nav_sticky: false
-date:   2013-09-24 10:51:22
+date:   2038-01-25 16:27:22
 categories: stack-features
-lead: Scaling your servers vertically (depending on your cloud provider)
+lead: Scaling the size of an existing server
 ---

-Some cloud vendors allow you to scale up/down your server via their own control panel.
+A number of cloud vendors allow you to scale up/down an existing server via their control panel, allowing you to increase or decrease the memory and CPU for existing servers.
-Using this mechanism, you can increase/decrease memory/CPU for an individual box.

-Cloud 66 is compatible with this behaviour as long as the cloud vendor doesn't change the server's unique identifier.
+Cloud 66 is compatible with this behaviour, and we only require that the cloud vendor doesn't change the server's unique identifier during this process.

-Changing your server size with the following vendors has been verified and **will work** as expected

- - Digital Ocean
- - Linode
- - Rackspace (NOTE: ensure that you *confirm* the resizing on your Rackspace account after resizing.
-If you attempt to delete the server without confirming then it could become stuck)

 <div class="notice">
  		<h3>Note</h3>
- 		<p>The reported size of your server via the Cloud 66 UI will not necessarily change if you scale up your server via your vendor's own UI.
-However you should see the changed server capacity in the server memory/CPU/disk graph report</p>
+ 		<p>The reported size of your server in the Cloud 66 UI will not necessarily change if you scale up your server via your vendors own UI.
+However, you should see the changed server capacity in the server memory/CPU/disk graph report.</p>
  </div>

+We have verified that vertical scaling **works** with the following cloud vendors:

+- Digital Ocean
+- Linode
+- Rackspace (ensure that you *confirm* the resizing on your Rackspace account after resizing - if you attempt to delete the server without confirming then it could become stuck)

- Unfortunately the following vendors **will not work**
+Unfortunately this functionality **does not work** on the following cloud vendors:

- - AWS - *due to the vendor changing the server identifier as mentioned above*
+ - Amazon Web Servers (due to the vendor changing the server identifier as mentioned above)
- - Joyent - *not supported by vendor*
+ - Joyent (not supported by vendor)
- - Telefonica - *not supported by vendor*
+ - Telefonica (not supported by vendor)